I Will Come to You

 "I Will Come to You" is a song by American pop rock band Hanson.
-It was released on September 23, 1997, as the third single from the band's debut album, Middle of Nowhere (1997).
+It was released on September 23, 1997, by Mercury Records, as the third single from the band's debut album, Middle of Nowhere (1997).
 "I Will Come to You" reached number five on the UK Singles Chart and number nine on the US Billboard Hot 100.
 It was more successful in Australia, reaching number two and receiving a platinum certification, and in Sweden, where it topped the chart for four weeks and was also certified platinum.

 Critical reception

-British magazine Music Week gave "I Will Come to You" five out of five, picking it as Single of the Week.
-They added, "With its extremely catchy singalong chorus and big, dramatic build, this has huge Christmas hit written ail over it and could well upsel the bookies' predictions by going all the way to the top."
+British magazine Music Week gave "I Will Come to You" a full score of five out of five and named it Single of the Week, writing, "With its extremely catchy singalong chorus and big, dramatic build, this has huge Christmas hit written ail over it and could well upsel the bookies' predictions by going all the way to the top."

 Music video

-The accompanying music video for "I Will Come to You" was filmed in London.
+The accompanying music video for "I Will Come to You" was filmed in London and directed by Peter "Sleazy" Christopherson of the experimental group Coil.
 In the video Isaac, Taylor and Zac are performing in a forest.
 They look like angels in the city streets.
+Christopherson claimed that the Hanson brothers' original vision for the video was darker than the final product.

 There was also another video filmed at the Beacon Theatre in New York City; this version was directed by Jeb Brien.